updated

 I have experience with permaculture, building, plant medicines, and many things in between!
 I'm happy to chat about these things and share knowledge.

-While there are plenty of tasks to be done, I like to practice bringing awareness to how things are being done.
+While there are plenty of projects to do.
+I like to practice bringing awareness to how things are being done.
 I'd like to empower others by providing tasks that teach skills they are interested in developing.

 There are caves/mines around the property-- it was a mining site many decades ago.
 Town is 10 minutes away, wifi/cafe 3minutes away(by car).
 There is cell service and wifi.
 There is power, its grid-tied.